 What Are 2-Way, 3-Way, and 4-Way Matching in Accounting?

-Chances are if you work in accounting your are familiar with the idea, but let's revisit the concept as defined by Oracle:
+Chances are, if you work in accounting, you're already familiar with the idea, but let's revisit the concept as defined by Oracle:

 - Two-way matching verified that purchase order and invoice information math within your tolerances as follows:

 - Quantity billed is less than or equal to quantity ordered

 - Invoice price is less than or equal to purchase order price

 - Three-way matching adds a third criterion to verify that receipt and invoice information match with the quantity tolerances you define:

 - Quantity billed is less than or equal to quantity received